 Navratri was my favorite festival during my childhood.
 I would be eagerly looking forward for the event to start, sometime during night.
 Ladies used to wear Gagra-Choli and men in formal dresses.
 I remember the song “Tad Tad tali padey, tad tad tali padey”.
 I used to dance with the group until it got over.
 Amma would be sleeping at home.
 The last part was aarti session in front of the Hindu goddess Saraswati’s photo.
 Occasionally, we used to go to some place to watch garbas with Dolly and family.

 During the early eighties, we didn’t have a TV.
 I used to watch Doordarshan movies and serials from Dolly’s house.
 They had a black and white television set.
 We would be in their house on Sundays.
-Their house was packed with neighboring families during the movie time.
+Their house was packed with neighbouring families during the movie time.
 Nilesh’s family had VCR.
 Since, I was his good friend, he used to invite me to watch movies at his home.
-I think I have watched all the Amitabh Bachan’s movies in my childhood, from their home.
+I think I have watched all the Amitabh Bachan’s movies in my childhood from their home.

 We got our first TV, Dyanora when I was in the 4th Standard, 1986-87.
 I enjoyed watching serials like Malgudi days, Nukkad, Yeah joh hei zindagi, Karamchand, Hum Panch, Sigma, Vikram and Betal, Nukkad, Chitrahaar, Mungerilal, Ramayana, Mahabharat, Param Vir Chakra, Fauji.